 Caerleon’s amphitheatre is the most complete example in Britain.
 For the residents of Isca the perfect night out was a thrilling show of hand-to-hand combat, blood and gore.
 We prefer the rugby ourselves, but there’s no accounting for taste.

 Making a splash

 Apart from bloodthirsty entertainment in the amphitheatre, the Romans liked nothing better than a good bath.
-A section of Isca Augusta’s original bath house remains, beautifully brought to life with sound and light effects.
-You’ll find out about the caldarium, tepidarium, frigidarium and natation.
+A section of Isca Augusta’s original bath house remains and can be viewed at the Caerleon Fortress Baths.
+Beautifully brought to life with sound and light effects, you’ll find out about the caldarium, tepidarium, frigidarium and natation.
 They might sound like spells from the Harry Potter books, but they’re actually pools with different temperatures.
 The Romans clearly knew what they were talking about when it came to R&R. Posh spas still use the same principles today.

 In the army now

 Caerleon has the only legionary barracks on show in Europe.
 In a grassy field west of the Museum, the remains of four long, narrow blocks of 12 pairs of rooms can be seen, each fronted by a veranda.
 There’s also a larger suite at the end where the Centurion would have lived, presumably in a bit more comfort than the rank and file soldiers.